-The market opens in late November - a few days before the first Advent Sunday - and lasts till Dec 23, then closes for the holidays and reopens on Dec 27 and 28.
+The market opens in late November - a few days before the first Advent Sunday - and lasts till Dec 23, then closes for the holidays, but it reopens on Boxing Day and stays until Dec 28.

 See my Christmas market travelogue for more pictures.